Equivalent territory

 An equivalent territory (territoire équivalent, /fr/), formally known as territory equivalent to a regional county municipality (territoires équivalents à une MRC), is a territorial unit used by Statistics Canada and the Institut de la statistique du Québec.

 Quebec is divided into 87 regional county municipalities (RCMs), equivalent to counties in other jurisdictions.
-However, the RCMs do not cover the entire territory, since major cities are outside any RCM (hors MRC).
+However, the RCMs do not cover the entire territory of the province, since major cities are outside any RCM (hors MRC).
 To ensure complete territorial coverage for certain purposes, such as the census, the equivalent territories are defined.

 Most equivalent territories correspond to certain urban agglomerations; the others are Jamésie, Eeyou Istchee, and Kativik, which comprise the Nord-du-Québec region.